Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 ### On-premise Agent Features

+* **N/A** in the Agent features table is to indicate that the feature is Not Available at this time.

 | Description |  Axway API Gateway | AWS | Azure | Istio | Apigee Edge |
 |-------------|--------------------|-----|-------|-------|-------------|
 | **Discovery** | Published Frontend Proxies | Rest APIs in API Gateway | APIs | Virtual Services | API Products / Proxies |